 Thomas Nilsson represents a low-confidence but potentially useful monitoring point for AS210409, a dormant ASN.
 Any change to the contact record or routing activity could indicate an operational awakening or change of control, making the ASN more significant for network analysis.

-Watch for RDAP record updates, BGP announcements from AS210409, new RIPE objects linked to THNI5-RIPE, and public identification of the sponsoring organization.
+Watch for RDAP record updates, BGP announcements from AS210409, new RIPE entities linked to THNI5-RIPE, and public identification of the sponsoring organization.
 Any of these would raise the profile's relevance and warrant deeper investigation.

 The primary gaps are the missing employer/organization name, lack of corroborating professional biography, and absence of routing evidence.
-Obtaining a current registry snapshot, searching for Nilsson's handle across RIPE objects, and checking for a PeeringDB entry or company website would strengthen the assessment.
+Obtaining a current registry snapshot, searching for Nilsson's handle across RIPE entities, and checking for a PeeringDB entry or company website would strengthen the assessment.

 Sources